cecileceng/ProjectTwo/README.md

 # CODR!
 The Grindr for Devs.
+Anyone can edit!
 Let's keep our code organized!
 Use this README as a public billboard.

 ## ANNOUNCEMENTS AND WARNINGS:
 List bugs and important stuff here.

 READ THE DOCUMENTATION.
 I'VE LISTED IMPORTANT INFO IN HERE.

 ##README STRUCTURE